neams-th-coe/cardinal/doc/content/tutorials/triso_multiphysics.md

   block=Materials

-THM computes the wall temperature to apply a boundary condition in the MOOSE heat conduction module.
+THM computes the wall temperature to apply a boundary condition in the MOOSE heat transfer module.
 To convert the `T_wall` material into an auxiliary variable, we use the [ADMaterialRealAux](https://mooseframework.inl.gov/source/auxkernels/MaterialRealAux.html).

 !listing /tutorials/gas_compact_multiphysics/thm.i